Lord John Sackville

 Lord John Philip Sackville (22 June 1713 – 3 December 1765) was the second son of Lionel Sackville, 1st Duke of Dorset.
 He was a keen cricketer who was closely connected with the sport in Kent.

-He was member of parliament (MP) for Tamworth from 1734 to 1747.
+He was Member of Parliament (MP) for Tamworth from 1734 to 1747.

 Cricket career

+Sackville was first recorded as a cricketer in 1734 when he and his brother, Lord Middlesex, played for Kent against Sussex at Sevenoaks Vine.

+On 20 August 1735, Sackville again captained Kent to victory against Sir William Gage's Sussex at Sevenoaks Vine.
+Shortly afterwards, the London Evening Post speculated that "the Conqueror" (i.e., a decider) between the Kent and Sussex teams would be played in a few days, but there is no record of a further match.

-Sackville was first recorded as a cricketer in 1734 when he and his brother, Lord Middlesex, played for a Kent side against one from Sussex at Sevenoaks Vine.
-In August 1735, Sackville captained Kent to victory against Sir William Gage's Sussex side on the same ground.
-He became the main patron of the Kent team and captained the side in many matches until 1745, but he is not mentioned after that.
-In 1739, he played for London Cricket Club.
+Sackville became the main patron of the Kent team and captained the side in many matches until 1745 at least, but he is not mentioned in the sources after that.

+In 1739, Sackville played for London Cricket Club which was having selection problems at the time.

-In 1744 Sackville challenged an England side to play against his team.
-Kent won, in part thanks to Sackville himself taking a catch to dismiss Richard Newland.
-The catch was eulogised in Cricket, An Heroic Poem (1745) by James Love.
+In the 1744 English cricket season, Lord John challenged an All-England side to play against his Kent team and Kent won the game with one wicket to spare, largely thanks to Sackville himself taking a memorable catch to dismiss Richard Newland.
 The match details were recorded and preserved in what is now cricket's second oldest known scorecard.

+In 1745, Sackville wrote a letter to the Duke of Richmond after Sussex had lost to Surrey and said: "I wish you had let Ridgeway play instead of your stopper behind it might have turned the match in our favour".
+Evidently, Sackville had wagered on Sussex to win.